 State-of-the-art terrestrial laser scanners can measure over a distance of about 300 ft and record, believe it or not, up to 2 million points per second.
 In addition to the position of the point in the space, an RGB color value is stored.
 It is often easier for us to identify objects in colored point clouds thanks to the closeness to reality.
 Grayscale scans can under certain circumstances provide a clearer contrast image for reconstruction purposes.
 Whether a point is recorded more or less precisely also depends on the distance of the laser from the exit (nodal point) to the appropriate surface.
 The manufacturers often specify this as the distance deviation.
 Today it is approximately +/-0.04 inches over a distance of 30 ft.

 But this is only half the story.
 The most decisive factor is the 3D point accuracy (deviation in all three axes), and it amounts to approx. 0.08 inches over a distance of 30 ft for the Leica RTC 360, for example.
-Then it further decreases.
+Then it further increases.
 By the way: This concerns all manufacturers.
 Each point within the scan will then have a fixed position in the coordinate system of the current scan and many, many millions points can be stored in a file or scan.
 Thus, more than 100 million measuring points can result in a minute of scanning at the aforementioned rate.

 Recognize equipment in point clouds